Jr-jeet/Restaurant/README.md

 rename column ï»¿Restaurant_ID to Restaurant_ID ;

+# What was common on high performance restaurant ?
 select * from restaurants ,r_stats ;
 select * from restaurants ;
 select * from r_stats ;